 I’ve had coffee via Crema in the past – in fact, I subscribed for a little bit to see what it’s all about.
 Crema’s focus is on single offerings of coffee.
 When you subscribe you get your first chosen bag of coffee, and then ever X days (whatever the frequency is you chose) you get the next coffee you’ve set in your list (kind of like old school Netflix…does physical netflix still exist even?).

-One of the fun things with Crema is that when you begin, you can answer a couple questions to narrow down where to start.
+One of the fun things with the Crema coffee subscription is that when you begin, you can answer a couple questions to narrow down where to start.
 This is one of the greatest challenges in coffee.
 With all the choices to be had, and all the uniqueness to be found – where do you begin as a coffee drinker?
 And as someone on the other side as well, how are we to recommend something to you?

 So, on Crema you get to answer a couple questions and then narrow down your choice a bit – it gives you a better shot of finding something you will enjoy.